alan7s/find-my-phone-telegram-bot/README.md

 The bot displays the menu with available options if the sent command is not recognized.

 ## Contribution
 Contributions are welcome!
-Feel free to open issues or submit pull requests. perl Copiar código
+Feel free to open issues or submit pull requests.